watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

    "power", ":math:`P`", "power", "None", ":math:`W`"
    "power efficiency", ":math:`\eta_{power}`", "efficiency_power", "None", ":math:`W`"

+For non-fixed efficiencies, custom constraints for the current and voltage efficiencies may be constructed at the flowsheet level.
+These may allow for predicative performance as a function of temperature, concentration, overpotential, and other variables.

 The following variables are constructed on the unit model for the current build.
 However, these variables are specific to the electrolysis reactions targeted.

 .. csv-table::